 After the initial detox period, individuals may experience post-acute withdrawal syndrome or PAWS.
 PAWS is a number of withdrawal symptoms that periodically show up following the acute phase of detox.
 Some PAWS symptoms can include but not be limited to:

 When you step into Magnolia City Detox Center, you become part of our family.
-The first thing that happens in our detox programs in Houston is we conduct a medical evaluation to understand what you’ve been using, the frequency, and understand your medical history to determine any complications during your detox.
+The first thing that happens is we conduct a medical evaluation to understand what you’ve been using, the frequency, and understand your medical history to determine any complications during your detox from benzos.
 Our staff may prescribe you medications to help alleviate any uncomfortable withdrawal symptoms.
-During this time, all. of our clients participate in individualized and group therapy to begin to uncover the root cause issue of your addiction while monitoring you medically to ensure your vitals remain stable.
+During this time, all of our clients participate in individualized and group therapy to begin to uncover the root cause issue of their drug addiction while monitoring them medically to ensure their vitals remain stable.

-Attending a medical detox in Houston is the most effective way to treat benzodiazepine addiction.
-In a detox and rehab facility, patients go through various therapies including individual therapy, group therapy, and 12 step programs.
+Starting with a medical detox is the most effective way to detox from benzos.
+After detox, individuals will be prepared to enter a treatment facility.
+During an addiction treatment program, patients go through various therapies including individual therapy, group therapy, and 12-step programs.
 These therapies help addicts learn coping skills and deal with emotions related to their addictions.
-Patients also receive counseling to help them cope with life outside of the program.
+Patients will also attend support groups to help them cope with life outside of the program.

-Inpatient treatment programs provide intensive medical supervision and therapy.
-They allow patients to focus on recovery from addiction during an extended period of time.
+Our inpatient rehab in Houston, Texas provides intensive medical supervision and therapy.
+Inaptient programs allow patients to focus on recovery from addiction during an extended period of time.
 Many facilities offer residential programs where patients live together in a controlled environment.
 Others offer outpatient programs where patients stay in a sober living house or halfway house.

 Outpatient treatment programs require patients to attend weekly sessions with counselors.
 During these sessions, patients discuss their progress and plan future goals.
 Some programs also provide daily meetings so that patients can continue to develop new habits.

-Yes, you should be able to function normally after you’ve gotten off benzos.
-Benzos affect neurotransmitters in the brain, but they don’t cause permanent damage to the brain.
+Yes, you should be able to function normally after you’ve gotten through the withdrawal process.
+Benzos affect neurotransmitters in the brain, and they may cause longer-term protracted withdrawal symptoms, however, over time those should fade.